Slack is committed to treating our customers’ data with the utmost care. As

 - Security bugs in third-party applications or services built on the Slack API - please report them to the third party that built the application or service

 - Security bugs in software related to an acquisition for a period of 90 days following any public announcement

-- Former Slack employees within one year of their departure from Slack
+- Submissions from former Slack employees within one year of their departure from Slack

 Any activities conducted in a manner consistent with this policy will be